-THEME PARK EUROPE: How to move from tourism floods to sustainable travel
+Theme park Europe: how to move from tourism floods to sustainable travel

 Tourism is one of the world’s fastest growing industries, as an export category, tourism currently ranks fourth globally after fuels, chemicals and automotive products.
 For decades, countries and cities have been trying to attract as many tourists as possible, but more and more destinations are reaching a tipping point often referred to as over-tourism.

 The nature of tourism has changed from being a service industry, offering flights and hotels, into providing personal experiences like adventure, rejuvenation and fulfilment.
-More than 3 in 4 millennials, for example, would choose to spend money on ‘making memories’ over something material.
+More than three in four millennials, for example, would choose to spend money on ‘making memories’ over something material.
 As cities are transformed into theme parks that cater solely to these experiences, locals have begun to protest.
 A number of destinations have essentially become too popular for their own good, resulting into anti-tourist protests in cities such as Barcelona, Amsterdam and Venice.

 Ada Colau, who in June 2015 was decisively voted in as Barcelona’s mayor, followed through on early promises to cut down on visitor numbers to the capital, something that city residents rated second only to unemployment as Barcelona’s biggest problem.
 In 2017, the city adopted a law that pledged to limit the number of beds available in hotels and tourist apartments.
 With global tourist numbers estimated to increase at an even faster rate, ‘over-tourism’ will become a bigger and bigger issue.
 As a result of a lack in regulation, governments have been powerless to deal with the overwhelming influence of global tourism platforms such as Airbnb and TripAdvisor.